 Characteristics of neutron sources in Russia for studies with extracted beams.

-A new intense neutron source of the fourth generation is required on the territory of Russia.
+A new intense neutron source of the fourth generation is required on the territory of Dubna for its member states.
 This source will be complementary to the PIK reactor as these two sources will give the possibility to use the whole spectra of neutron scattering methods in traditional fields of research as well as in new ones such as living matter research.
 It is especially important for nuclear physics, the scientific basis for nuclear power engineering.
 And Dubna is the most appropriate place due to the long-term development of neutron research here.

 References